 Family activities are back in full swing in Dubai.
-It is still quite hot for outdoor adevntures but by October first thing in the morning and early evening are pleasant enough to be out.
+It is still quite hot for outdoor adventures, but by October, first thing in the morning and early evening are pleasant enough to be out.

 Before you go… More important things you should know when planning a trip to Dubai

-- Pop into our essential planning information page, it includes everything you need to know about getting around Dubai, a handy guide on what to pack and top tips for first-timers on the do’s and don’ts, laws and customs to be aware of.
+- Pop into our essential planning information page, it includes everything you need to know about getting around Dubai, a handy guide on what to pack, and top tips for first-timers on the do’s and don’ts, laws, and customs to be aware of.

 - Check out this incredible list of 150+ places you should visit when you’re in Dubai.

-- Pick up a Dubai Pass to save up to 50% on top Dubai attractions
+- Pick up a Dubai Pass from iVenture or a Go City Dubai Pass to save up to 50% on top Dubai attractions.

 - Don’t forget to pack your travel insurance!!!

 - Discover the best areas to stay in Dubai, or bag a bargain on your accommodation here:

 Please note we are not a travel agency.
 This site is a travel blog to help newcomers to the UAE and transit passengers self plan their trip, we cannot book your flights, hotels, visas or connections for you.
 We may make a small commission if you click on any of our recommendation links.Dubai Travel Planner